aergoio/aergolite/README.md

 AergoLite is by default append-only for nodes.
 They can only execute `INSERT INTO` SQL commands.
 Only the administrator is able to execute all the SQL commands.

-Future versions may allow nodes to execute smart contracts that can include any SQL command.
+Future versions may allow nodes to execute smart contracts created by the administrator that can include any SQL command.

 ## Private key protection

 Each node generates a distinct private + public key pair.
 They are identified and authorized via their public key.

 For now the private key for each node is stored encrypted on the device.
 Future versions may support hardware based private key protection.